So, what are the essential parts of any green bean casserole?

 But as my family has been on our whole foods journey in the last few years, Green Bean Casserole put me in a conundrum – what to do with our beloved favorite?

-UPDATE – NOVEMBER 2016: Really don't want to make your own ingredients – or don't have time?
 There are more and more acceptable store-bought versions available these days, which even two years ago wasn't the case.
 (Yay!)
 So, if you're wanting a store-bought organic cream of mushroom soup, try this one or for French-fried onions, these ones are spectacularly delicious.
-I've also seen acceptable French-friend onions at places like Trader Joe's, so definitely look around in your area.
+I've also seen acceptable French-fried onions at places like Trader Joe's, so definitely look around in your area.

-- a dash of traditionally-fermented soy sauce (see where to buy traditional soy sauce)
+- a dash of traditionally-fermented soy sauce (see where to buy soy sauce)

 - a dash of Worcestershire sauce (see how to make a homemade version in The DIY Pantry